Create, scan, and correct exams with R

 nops_eval() returns a data frame that contains the answers, solutions, and given points for each student!

-exams package reduces a lot of pain when it comes to correct exams.
-I am sure, you can handle the discussed steps with the help of the demo files from the R exams package, even if you have limited experience using R. To boost the popularity of the package, and to convince you that you should stick to R for the next steps as well, the next section shows you how can use R to work with the exam data.
-Often we need to upload the exam results in a specific way.
-We may want to automate this process as well and we may also create a document to communicate the results.
-Feel free to use any software to finalize this steps, but R has some nice features to automate this process without much effort.
-Unfortunately, this implies that I assume in the next section that you have some basic knowledge about R. I try to outline most important steps to explain what happens if you run the code, but I skip the details.
+exams package reduces a lot of pain when it comes to correct exams and I really hope, that I have convinced you that you can handle the discussed steps, even if you only limited experience using R. To boost the popularity of the package, and to convince you that you should stick to R for the next steps as well, the next section shows you how can use R to prepare the data and automate the process to communicate the exam results.
+Sure, you can use any software to finalize the data, but R gives you some nice features to automate this process and you can even use R to make a summary document for your students without much effort.
+Unfortunately, this implies that I assume in the next section that you have some basic knowledge about R. I try to outline most important steps to outline what happens if you run the code, but I skip the details.

 R is your exam friend